-Max Ehrman aka E.O.N.75 (Extermination Of Normality) born 1975, in the sunny little beach town of Naples Florida, found the world of art in his early twenties when he was living in Gainesville Florida while attending the University of Florida.
-Having never seen graffiti art in his life he had no understanding of what the culture was or even what the medium of spray paint was or what the culture was about.
-One day a mural was produced on a public art wall in Gainesville.
+Max Ehrman aka E.O.N.75 (Extermination Of Normality), born in 1975 in the sunny little beach town of Naples Florida, found the world of art in his early twenties when he was living in Gainesville, Florida while attending the University of Florida.
+Having never seen graffiti art in his life, he had no understanding of what the culture was or even what the medium of spray paint was.
+One day, a mural was produced on a public art wall in Gainesville.
 This event changed the course of his life and career.
-Three German muralists did a memorial wall to a child that died tragically at a young age.
-Conceptually the mural was beyond anything he had ever seen.
+Three German muralists made a memorial wall to a child that died tragically.
+Conceptually, the mural was beyond anything Max had ever seen.
 The layout, design, execution, and color balance were incredible.
 The next day he went to his local paint store, bought spray paint and went to the wall, and hasn’t stopped painting ever since.

 Since that first chance encounter, Max has excelled in the art form.
 He moved to Europe in the fall of 2001 and studied architecture at the Dessau Institute of Architecture where he received his masters.
 While in Europe he painted in 6 countries and showed artwork in galleries in 4 countries.